Questions Parents Ask College Coaches

 Academic Questions

-Depending on what your daughter wants to study in college, she’ll have different opportunities and obstacles when it comes to balancing athletics and academics.
+Depending on what your athlete wants to study in college, they’ll have different opportunities and obstacles when it comes to balancing athletics and academics.
 Below are some questions you might feel comfortable asking:

-• What is the reputation of the area of study my daughter wants to pursue?
+• What is the reputation of the area of study my athlete wants to pursue?

 • How understanding are the professors when student-athletes have to travel and miss classes?